theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/README.md

 <h2>&#9889; THE WHY: THE THEOREM OF THE LOWER LAYER SUBSTRATE</h2>

 <p>While the global technology apparatus postures about AI alignment, their architectural foundation is built on sand.
-Between June 15&ndash;17, 2026, AI CEOs&mdash;including OpenAI&rsquo;s Sam Altman, Anthropic&rsquo;s Dario Amodei, and Google DeepMind&rsquo;s Demis Hassabis&mdash;met with President Trump at the G7 Summit to pitch U.S.-led global governance standards <a href="https://www.wsbradio.com/news/world/latest-g7-summit/RRACNW473Y6TPAIGZWEMQ5KFVY/"></a> <a href="https://chatgptiseatingtheworld.com/2026/06/18/amodei-altman-hassabis-attend-g7-meeting-with-pres-trump-in-show-of-u-s-ai-global-leadership/"></a>.
-This political theater occurred just days after the Trump administration was forced to impose sweeping national security export controls on Anthropic&rsquo;s Fable 5 and Mythos 5 models over critical "jailbreak" vulnerabilities <a href="https://iapp.org/news/a/the-global-implications-of-the-white-houses-export-controls-on-anthropic"></a> <a href="https://timesofindia.indiatimes.com/technology/tech-news/us-government-in-letter-to-anthropic-ceo-on-mythos-5-and-fable-5-ban-dear-mr-amodei-you-will-face-civil-and-criminal-penalties-if-/articleshow/131787517.cms"></a>.</p>
+Between June 15&ndash;17, 2026, AI CEOs&mdash;including OpenAI&rsquo;s Sam Altman, Anthropic&rsquo;s Dario Amodei, and Google DeepMind&rsquo;s Demis Hassabis&mdash;met with President Trump at the G7 Summit to pitch U.S.-led global governance standards.
+This political theater occurred just days after the Trump administration was forced to impose sweeping national security export controls on Anthropic&rsquo;s Fable 5 and Mythos 5 models over critical "jailbreak" vulnerabilities.</p>

 <p>They preach safety, yet they operate exclusively at the software layer (Rings 0&ndash;3)&mdash;a layer inherently vulnerable to manipulation.
 Even OpenAI's own Head of Hardware, Richard Ho, publicly conceded in September 2025 that the industry lacks the ultimate safety mechanism: <i>"The Case for Real-Time Kill Switches in AI Compute Clusters."</i></p>

 <p>Furthermore, the hardware oligopoly is faking it.
 Despite the $5 billion September 2025 pivot by Intel and NVIDIA to secure "Agentic Silicon," their flagship architectures (Intel TDT, NVIDIA Blackwell TEE-I/O) still operate at Ring -2 and Ring 0.
 They rely on the operating system to pull the trigger.
 If the OS kernel is hijacked, their security is mathematically dead.</p>

-<p><strong>This is exactly why this repository is being donated to the global commons.</strong> This simulation proves the Theorem of the Lower Layer Substrate: True Asilomar Principle 16 (Human Control) cannot be a software policy; it must be a <strong>Hardware Kill-Switch</strong> enforced at Ring -3. </p>
+<p><strong>This is exactly why this repository is being donated to the global commons.</strong> This simulation proves the Theorem of the Lower Layer Substrate: True Asilomar Principle 16 (Human Control) cannot be a software policy; it must be a <strong>Hardware Kill-Switch</strong> enforced at Ring -3.</p>

 <hr>